codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

-Look, I will finish the technical assessment in the morning
+Look, I will finish the technical assessment in the morning.
+If

 ## Description